 The best way to determine if this procedure is right for you is through a consultation appointment with Dr. Newman.
 During your consultation in our St. Petersburg office, Dr. Newman will consider your goals for the procedure, evaluate your overall health, and assess your abdominal area to determine whether a tummy tuck is the correct plastic surgery option for you.

-Abdominoplasty, or a tummy tuck, is done under general anesthesia.
+Abdominoplasty is done under general anesthesia.
 This procedure involves three parts.

 First, excess abdominal tissue, including excess skin and fat, is removed and discarded.
 Often, liposuction is used to effectively remove excess fat.

 Second, tightening of the separated rectus abdominus muscle (diastasis recti) is accomplished with sutures.
 The abdominal muscles commonly become separated or damaged due to several factors, including pregnancy, which can make it impossible to achieve a flat, toned appearance through diet and exercise.
 For this reason, they must be repaired during the tummy tuck procedure.

 Lastly, umbilicoplasty is done, allowing the umbilicus (belly button) to remain in place by creating a hole in the tightened skin as it is pulled down.
 All of this is done through an incision that is located below the waistline extending from hip to hip.
 This allows St. Petersburg patients to easily conceal scars from their tummy tuck, even under a bathing suit.
 The surgery typically takes about three hours to complete.